Klatcy/Retail-Store-Sales-Analysis/README.md

 ### Conclusion

 #### Overall Sales Trend
-- The total sales by product is 2,101,090 million.
-Shoe recorded the highest sale with a total of 613,380 thousand, which is  , while Socks with a total of 180,000 thousand which  is    of the total sales recorded the lowest sales generated.
+- The total sales by product is 2,101,090M.
+Shoe recorded the highest sale with a total of 613,380 thousand, while Socks with a total of 180,000K recorded the lowest sales generated.

 - The region with the highest total sales is South with 927,820 thousand, while West with a total of 300,345 thousand recorded the lowest sale by region.